The Dangerous Cycle Between Sleep Apnea and Weight

 Furthermore, weight loss reduces the risks of linked issues, such as heart disease, diabetes, and high blood pressure.
 Weight loss is so essential that the American College of Physicians emphasizes it as the first treatment to try for sleep apnea relief.

-Aerobic & Agreeable Exercise
+Aerobic & Anerobic Exercise

 Working out can be frustrating, boring, and sometimes just plain awkward.
 Furthermore, tracking your progress can get confusing, and if you don’t see the results that you expect, then it could demotivate you.
 However, exercise gives you energy, confidence, and it can help you sleep better.